AndrewPiterov/shouldly/README.md

 ## No more: single heap of assertion methods

 Every single type of class has his own assertions.
+Easy to find required assertion method.

 ## Conjunctions